firmai/tflm/README.md

 # Transformations and Interactions for Linear Models
-With Feature Generation and Selection Techniques

-__The first automated package for data driven transformations and interactions to achieve linearity__
+The first automated package for data driven feature transformation, interaction, and selection to achieve optimal linearity

 #### Install